maleeper/Midlands_House_Prices/README.md

 ## Acknowledgements
 Thanks to the team at Code Institute, and Vasi Pavaloi in particular for his support throughout the course.
+A number of the Code Institute machine learning lesson code examples were used in the project development.

 ----